Information for Prospective Students from the United States

 Eligible American students can apply for Subsidized and Unsubsidized Loans, Plus Loans and private loans to cover their tuition and maintenance costs.
 To find out more, please go to the Funding your Studies pages.

-American students can also apply for a number of scholarships.
-SOAS offers a wide-range of scholarships, bursaries and awards to support students undertaking our degree programmes.
+SOAS offers scholarships, bursaries and awards to support students undertaking our degree programmes.
 A number of scholarships are also provided by the University of London, the British government and other organisations, like the British Council.
 To find out more about these schemes then please visit Scholarships and Bursaries.

-The following programmes are specific to American students:
+The following external awards are specific to American students:

 Marshall Scholarships finance up to forty young Americans of high ability to study for a degree in the United Kingdom every year.
 You need to be at UK graduate level, but you can apply for any field of study.
 Each scholarship is held for two years.